pookzzz2231/pkuttiya_site/projects/photogram.md

 > [Find out more on how I normally work with TDD workflow.]({{"/projects/myflix#tdd_workflow"}})

-Additionally, the app also focusing on mobile and resposive design.
+Additionally, the app also focusing on mobile and resposive design. f
 !mobile photo

 #### Features for non-registered users
 Visitors will be forced to land on login/register page.

-> Registration authentication is implemented without Devise.
+> Registration authentication is implemented without Devise, some manual logic includes required unique username and specific fields upon signup.

 !register page photo